 Indeed, whenever Barack Obama is scrutinized or questions charges of racism are routinely raised by his campaign.
 Critics are accused of being "smear artists" or failing to be intelligent enough understand the nuances behind Obama's elisions and obfuscations.

 Barack Obama also appears to have intimidated superdelegates into supporting him.
 Superdelegates include members of Congress who need money to run their races.
 In an earlier article, "Barack Obama's Goldmine", I speculated that Barack Obama might use the information he gained about voters and his ability to raise and deploy vast amounts of money to reward supporters and punish opponents.
 There were reasonable grounds to believe that such support was being "bought" by measuring the correlation between his donations to superdelegates and the level of support shown to him compared to Hillary Clinton.
 Roger Simon's article in Politico adds a new dimension to this type of tactic.
 The Obama campaign appears to have used their financial resources to coerce wavering delegates to support Obama by threatening to "primary" them.
 Gerrymandering (see above) has made positions safe for incumbents in general elections.
 What incumbents fear the most are primary challengers, which they can lose.
-Members of the Clinton campaign believe, Simon writes:
+Members of the Clinton campaign believe, Simon writes: that Obama operatives were calling members of Congress, all of whom were superdelegates, and threatening to find, fund and run primary opponents against them if they committed to Hillary.

 Threatening to fund Democratic challengers to incumbents and suggesting the "race card" might be played is not the new type of politics that Barack Obama has been espousing before his adoring crowds.
 However, as "Bittergate" showed, what voters see behind the teleprompter is not what you might see behind closed doors.